How To Pack Large Wall Art In Boxes

 What is crating and is it a good idea?

-Crating is a method that some moving companies utilize in order to safely pack large, fragile items while also ensuring that they are going to be able to move them effectively.
+Crating is a method that some local moving companies utilize in order to safely pack large, fragile items while also ensuring that they are going to be able to move them effectively.
 In short, they actually build a wooden box around the item so that it can be safely moved and so there is no concern that something else will run into it during the move.

 Do movers charge extra for moving fragile items?